The Drawn Together Movie: The Movie!: Plot

 Foxxy Love discovers she can swear without being censored, and calls the network to find out why the TV show Drawn Together has been canceled due to The Suck My Taint Show (a parody of South Park).
-The Network Head learns that the Drawn Together housemates are still alive - their survival having been concealed from him by the Jew Producer - and summons I.S.R.A.E.L.
-(Intelligent Smart Robot Animation Eraser Lady) a robot designed to erase cartoon characters.
-As the Jew Producer attempts to warn the housemates, I.S.R.A.E.L. arrives and erases the Drawn Together house; the housemates escape in Foxxy's van.
+The Network Head, who has long harbored a hatred of the series, learns that the Drawn Together housemates are still alive – their survival having been concealed from him by the Jew Producer – and furiously summons I.S.R.A.E.L.
+(Intelligent Smart Robot Animation Eraser Lady), a robot designed to erase cartoon characters.
+As the Jew Producer attempts to warn the housemates, I.S.R.A.E.L. arrives and erases the Drawn Together house; the housemates escape in Foxxy's van, while I.S.R.A.E.L. takes the Jew Producer captive and brings him to the Network Head.

 The housemates learn that they are not originals but are parodies created specifically for the show.
 Foxxy insists that their survival lies in getting their TV show back on air.
 Princess Clara refuses to believe she is not a real princess and claims her father can protect them.
 Captain Hero, Xandir and Ling-Ling go with Clara, while Spanky Ham and Wooldoor Sockbat go with Foxxy.
-While they argue, Toot Braunstein steals Foxxy's van.
+While they argue, Toot Braunstein steals Foxxy's van and drives away.

 Clara, Hero, Molly (a corpse Hero believes to be his girlfriend), Xandir and Ling-Ling arrive at Clara's kingdom, expecting refuge.
 Clara encounters the king, who is not her father, having only been hired to portray the role.
 The group are thrown in the dungeons for impersonating royalty, and the guards dismember and kill Clara.
 The other three hijack a carriage and escape.

 Foxxy, Spanky and Wooldoor visit the Suck My Taint Girl, who it transpires is a fan of the Drawn Together show.
 She says they were canceled because vulgar and offensive content is only acceptable when it "makes a point", and they can "get a point" by visiting Make-A-Point Land.
-Foxxy, Spanky and Wooldoor reunite with Hero, Xandir, Ling-Ling and Molly when their carriage - following an attack by I.S.R.A.E.L. - collides with the trio.
+Foxxy, Spanky and Wooldoor reunite with Hero, Xandir, Ling-Ling and Molly when their carriage – following an attack by I.S.R.A.E.L. – collides with the trio.
 They and their carriage fall into a river.
-They escape drowning when film director's commentary informs them that Ling-Ling can inflate into a life raft when his tail is pulled.
+They escape drowning when the director's commentary informs them that Ling-Ling can inflate into a life raft when his tail is pulled.